bitnami/charts/bitnami/tensorflow-resnet/README.md

 ## Upgrading

+### To 4.0.0

+This major bump changes the following security defaults:

+- `runAsGroup` is changed from `0` to `1001`
+- `readOnlyRootFilesystem` is set to `true`
+- `resourcesPreset` is changed from `none` to the minimum size working in our test suites (NOTE: `resourcesPreset` is not meant for production usage, but `resources` adapted to your use case).
+- `global.compatibility.openshift.adaptSecurityContext` is changed from `disabled` to `auto`.

+This could potentially break any customization or init scripts used in your deployment.
+If this is the case, change the default values to the previous ones.

 ### To 3.3.0

 TensorFlow ResNet's version was updated to `2.7.0`.
 Although this new version [does not include breaking changes](https://github.com/tensorflow/serving/releases/tag/2.7.0), the client [was updated to work with newer TF Model Garden models](https://github.com/tensorflow/serving/commit/bb1428d53abb53fe938ddf9bb8839d4dfe48d291).
 Older models may need to adapt their signature [to the newer, common one](https://www.tensorflow.org/hub/common_signatures/images).